List of Empire ships (U–Z): Empire Worthtown

-Empire Worthtown was a 805 GRT cargo ship which was built by J Lewins & Sons Ltd., Aberdeen.
+Empire Worthtown was an 805 GRT cargo ship which was built by J Lewins & Sons Ltd., Aberdeen.
 Launched in 1939 as Worthtown for Williamstown Shipping Co.
 Ltd., London.
 Bombed and sunk at Dunkerque on 27 May 1940.
 Salvaged by the Germans in November 1942.
 Repaired and to Schulte & Bruns, Emden, renamed Ilse Schulte.
 Seized as a prize in May 1945.
 To MoWT, renamed Empire Worthtown.
 Sold in 1946 to Comben Longstaff & Co.
 Ltd, renamed Glamorganbrook.
-Sprang a leak and sank off Scarborugh on 11 October 1946.
+Sprang a leak and sank off Scarborough on 11 October 1946.

+Empire Wrestler

-Empire WrestlerEmpire Wrestler was a 797 GRT coastal tanker which was built by Grangemouth Dockyard Co Ltd, Grangemouth.
+Empire Wrestler was a 797 GRT coastal tanker which was built by Grangemouth Dockyard Co Ltd, Grangemouth.
 Launched on 22 May 1943 and completed in July 1943.
 Sold in 1946 to Anglo-American Oil Co Ltd and renamed Esso Genesee.
 Sold in 1951 to Esso Petroleum Co Ltd. Scrapped in 1961 at Tamise, Belgium.

+Empire Wycliff

-Empire WycliffEmpire Wycliff was a 6,066 GRT cargo ship which was built by Short Brothers Ltd, Sunderland.
+Empire Wycliff was a 6,066 GRT cargo ship which was built by Short Brothers Ltd, Sunderland.
 Launched on 28 July 1941 and completed in September 1941.
 Sold in 1946 to North Shipping Co and renamed North Anglia.
 Operated under the management of H Roberts & Sons Ltd, Newcastle upon Tyne.
 Sold in 1960 to Mariner Shipping Co Ltd, Hong Kong and renamed Happy Mariner.
 Scrapped in March 1967 at Hirohata, Japan.

+Empire Wye

-Empire WyeEmpire Wye was a 6,446 GRT cargo ship which was built by Bremer Vulkan Schiff- und Maschinenbau, Vegesack.
+Empire Wye was a 6,446 GRT cargo ship which was built by Bremer Vulkan Schiff- und Maschinenbau, Vegesack.
 Launched in 1944 as Esmeralda for Hamburg Südamerikanische Dampfschiffahrts-Gesellschaft, Hamburg.
 Completed in 1945 by Nederland Scheepsvaart, Amsterdam.
 Seized in May 1945 on the Kiel Canal.
 To MoWT and renamed Empire Wye.
 Sold in 1947 to Indo-China Steam Navigation Co Ltd and renamed Eastern Saga.
 Sold in 1968 to Southern Shipping & Enterprise Co, Hong Kong and renamed Nanfung.
 Sold in 1972 to Yick Fung Shipping & Entreprise Co, Hong Kong and renamed Nan Fung.
 Scrapped in 1975 in China.

 Suffix beginning with Y

+Empire Yare

-Empire YareEmpire Yare was a 4,701 GRT ocean liner built by Reiherstieg Schiffswerfte & Maschinenfabrik, Hamburg.
+Empire Yare was a 4,701 GRT ocean liner built by Reiherstieg Schiffswerfte & Maschinenfabrik, Hamburg.
 Completed in 1922 as Wadai for Woermann Line, Hamburg.
 Requisitioned by the Kriegsmarine in 1939, used as an accommodation ship, school ship and then a target ship.
 Seized in May 1945 at Flensburg.
 To MoWT and renamed Empire Yare.
 Allocated in 1946 to the USSR and renamed Gogol.
 Converted to a fisheries training ship and based at Petropavlosk.
 Scrapped in 1971.